-1.2.1 Facility Overview: HVI Cat Canyon, Inc. ("HVI") is the owner and operator of the Cat Canyon IC Engines Facility (termed hereafter as "IC Engines Facility"), located at 6527 Dominion Road, Santa Maria, California 93454.
+1.2.1 Facility Overview: Team Operating, LLC. ("Team Operating") is the owner and operator of the Cat Canyon IC Engines Facility (termed hereafter as "IC Engines Facility"), located at 6527 Dominion Road, Santa Maria, California 93454.
 This facility consists of multiple internal combustion engines operating on multiple leases within the Cat Canyon South Stationary Source.
 These leases are located in the Cat Canyon Oil Field, approximately two miles south of the Palmer Road and Cat Canyon Road intersection and six miles south-southeast of the city of Santa Maria in Santa Barbara County.
-For District regulatory purposes, the facility location is in the Northern Zone of Santa Barbara County1.
+For District regulatory purposes, the facility location is in the Northern Zone of Santa Barbara County.
 Figure 1.1 shows the relative location of the facility within the county.

 The IC Engines Facility was operational in September 1979 when its owner/operator Union Oil of California applied to the District for its first operating permit (ATC/PTO 4041).
 The District issued an operating permit to Union Oil in October 1979.
 In June, 1993 ownership of the Cat Canyon stationary source including the IC Engines Facility was transferred from Unocal to Saba Petroleum Corporation doing business as D&S Industrial Services.
 In January 2000, Greka assumed ownership of the facility.
 In January 2013, the owner and operator of one IC engine from this facility was transferred from Greka to ERG Resources.
-This permit renewal includes an update to reflect HVI as the owner and operator of the equipment subject to this permit.
+The 2019 permit renewal included an update to reflect HVI as the owner and operator of the equipment subject to this permit.
 This was a business name change only; no transfer of ownership or operator occurred.
+In March 2021 the operator and ownership of this facility was transferred to Team Operating, LLC.